 As the local style of dressing is simple and mainly in neutral colours, my advice is to pack your luggage accordingly.
 Nobody likes to feel like a tourist when travelling and I suppose you don’t like it too.
-So take out of your wardrobe the neutrally coloured warm clothes that you have and pack them for Amsterdam.
+So take out of your wardrobe the neutrally-coloured warm clothes and pack them for your trip to Amsterdam.
 You can add style with simple or bold jewellery pieces.